white Fitness icon

 Related

-The Optimal Chest Volume - Hypertrophy Guide
+The Optimal Abs Volume - Hypertrophy Guide

 You cannot train with the same exercises all year long.
 After a while, your body becomes familiar with it.
 And that’s the principle of muscle hypertrophy, creating new stress consistently.